deduce-dev/dac-man/docs/plugins/json/index.md

 `[INFO] --- No custom detail level specified, using default detail level.` It is possible to have the plugin output the differences in more detail.
 The default output level used here is level 0.
-The section titled "Extending built-in plug-ins" will cover aspects of how to have the plugin output in more detail.
+The section titled "Extending included plug-ins" will cover aspects of how to have the plugin output in more detail.